garethweaver/public-site-astro/src/content/haikus/christmas.md

 year: 2021
 ---
 Perennial pie
-your meaty mince on my tongue
+your meaty mince on my tongue.
 Christmas in my mouth.